Faesearas/Planets-dec-2023/README.md

-# Planetary Cycle difference calculator
+# Orbital Period difference calculator
 <img src="./Ceres.jpg" align="right" alt="The Dwarf planet Ceres with 3/4 of it's visible surface shown" width="255" height="255">

-#### This displays the differences of orbital periods of planets.
+#### This program displays the differences of orbital periods of planets.

 #### By Amy Hruska